aws-solutions/quota-monitor-for-aws/README.md

 ```
 npm run cdk -- deploy <STACK_NAME> --profile <PROFILE_NAME>
+npm run orgHub:deploy -- deploy quota-monitor-hub --profile <PROFILE_NAME> (to deploy the hub template in org mode which works with stacksets)
 ```

 _Note:_

 - STACK_NAME, substitute the name of the stack that you want to deploy, check cdk [app](./source/resources/bin/app.ts)
 - PROFILE_NAME, substitute the name of an AWS CLI profile that contains appropriate credentials for deploying in your preferred region
-- Use npm `run cdk:deploy` to deploy the stack quota-monitor-hub

 _✅ Solution stack is deployed with your customized code._